planosphere/Spiraliabase-VLM-2020/introToOntologyBuilding.md

 __How to:__

-A. Add a column for DBXREF to your ontology class management sheet.
+* Add a column for DBXREF to your ontology class management sheet.
-B. Visit the EBI's Ontology Lookup Service (https://www.ebi.ac.uk/ols)
+* Visit the EBI's Ontology Lookup Service (https://www.ebi.ac.uk/ols)
-C. Start looking up the terms in the ontology class management sheet.
+* Start looking up the terms in the ontology class management sheet.
-D. Examine the definitions and super classes for the terms to determine if they match the concepts of your term.
+* Examine the definitions and super classes for the terms to determine if they match the concepts of your term.
-E. If the term is acceptable, record its ID in the new DBXREF column.
+* If the term is acceptable, record its ID in the new DBXREF column.

 __Tips__

 Not all ontologies are made the same, not all ontologies are equally reputable.
 These are ones you should review first:

-1. UBERON: Uber-anatomy ontology.
+* UBERON: Uber-anatomy ontology.
 For body systems, organs.
-2. CL: Cell ontology.
+* CL: Cell ontology.
 For cell types
-3. Other closely related organism ontologies.
+* Other closely related organism ontologies.
 Check out that they include definitions and how many dbxrefs they use.
 If they don't have definitions or dont use many dbxrefs, it might not be a good idea to use.
-4. GO: Gene ontology.
+* GO: Gene ontology.
 If your term is not found in UBERON, or CL, then visit GO.

 __Software:__
-   A. Google Sheets
+* Google Sheets
-   B. EBI's Ontology Lookup Service (https://www.ebi.ac.uk/ols)
+* EBI's Ontology Lookup Service (https://www.ebi.ac.uk/ols)

 __Required Skills:__
-   A. Reading
+   Reading

 _Fig 7.
 Ontology Lookup Service_